DenysPavlenko1213/Weather/README.md

-This is simple app, whitch shows weather
+This is simple app, which shows weather